-I like cutting them as square pies because there are less waste and no need to re-roll the dough, but you can cut out rounds as well to make half-moon shapes.
+We like cutting them as square pies because there is less waste and no need to reroll the dough, but you can cut out rounds as well to make half-moon shapes.
 Enjoy them as a tasty snack or dessert.

 - Apple Filling: